iterative/dvc.org/static/docs/use-cases/data-registry.md

 </details>

-Importing keeps the connection between the local project and data registry where we are downloading the dataset from.
+Importing keeps the connection between the local project and the source data registry where we are downloading the dataset from.
 This is achieved by creating a special [DVC-file](/doc/user-guide/dvc-file-format) (a.k.a. _import stage_) that uses the `repo` field.
 (This file can be used for versioning the import with Git.)

 > For a sample DVC-file resulting from `dvc import`, refer to
 > [this example](/doc/command-reference/import#example-data-registry).